 In the case of viscous liquids, especially in colder climates, heat tracing & insulation of the process piping is desirable.
 Pipe insulation reduces heat loss during flow to and from the centrifuge.
 Heat tracing prevents blockages in the pipe when the system is not operating, and the viscous fluid in the pipe can potentially block the flow.

-The operating water pipe feeds the water for the hydraulic operating of the bowl sludge ejection system.
+The operating water pipe feeds the water for the hydraulic operation of the bowl sludge ejection system.
 The operating water needs to be clean and free of dissolved solids.
-To prevent rusting of the pipe, the operating water pipe material needs to be non-corrosive.
+To prevent the pipe's rust, the operating water pipe material must be non-corrosive.
 Stainless steel, copper, or PVC are the recommended materials for operating water.

 The centrifuge requires a minimum water flow to operate.
 The operating water pipe needs to be of the appropriate size to supply the volume of water needed.
 Depending on the size of the centrifuge, a water pipe with the correct diameter should be used.

 Provisioning the operating water pipe to the centrifuge location is prudent before the installation.
 It is more laborious to route the operating water pipe to the install location once the centrifuge is installed.

 The sludge pipe conveys the separated sludge into the sludge tank.
 The centrifuge discharges the sludge accompanied by a pressure pulse.
 The sludge pipe must have a constant size (diameter) without any reducers or bends.

 Also, one should always connect the sludge pipe to the top of the sludge tank.
 The sludge pipe should not immerse in the accumulated sludge.
 An immersed sludge pipe can recoil the sludge back into the centrifuge, causing operational issues.

 Disc stack centrifuge systems with 3-way diverter valves and AODD sludge pumps require compressed air.
 The air supply pipe (tube) should have a minimum size for the air consumption flow rate of the AODD.